We are positively impacting the economics, security and environmental implications of global energy production.

 Wise Beyond Our Years

 Upwing Energy, a leading gas-tech innovator and service company, is an innovative offshoot of Calnetix Technologies, formed to focus on the production of hydrocarbons.
 Calnetix is a recognized industry leader in high-speed systems, supplying high-speed permanent magnet motors and generators, magnetic bearings and variable speed drives (VSDs) over the past two decades to a wide variety of industries throughout the world.
 The company's product portfolio includes electric drive systems for offshore and subsea oil and gas applications.

 Upwing Energy’s headquarters, engineering and manufacturing facility is co-located with affiliate company Calnetix Technologies on a seven-acre campus in Cerritos, California.

-Upwing Energy has a state-of-the-art test facility for its Subsurface Compressor System™ (SCS) for the artificial lift of natural gas.
+Upwing Energy headquarters has a state-of-the-art test facility for its Subsurface Compressor System™ (SCS).
 Test cells are used to verify and validate the unique operating conditions of SCS.
 Upwing engineers use bench testing and containment rigs to validate each module independently, measure system performance and functionally test full assemblies.
+Upwing also has a test well and flow loop to simulate downhole conditions with flow rates up to 1 million SCFD and the ability to boost rates further on demand.
 This functional testing allows for the creation of a unique performance map that can be used for diagnostic and prognostic health monitoring, once the unit is installed in a client’s well.
-Upwing’s facility also has a flow loop to simulate downhole conditions with flow rates up to 1 million SCFD and the ability to boost rates further on demand.

 Upwing Energy has been granted core technology patents by affiliate company Calnetix Technologies for exclusive use in the downhole rotating space.
 These core technologies include permanent magnet (PM) machines, magnetic bearings, variable speed drives (VSD) and system level controls.
 Other intellectual property provided by Calnetix includes proprietary PM design tools and manufacturing processes.
 In addition, Upwing has filed its own system level and application related patents for downhole rotating devices, including for its Subsurface Compressor Systems (SCS) and Magnetic Drive Systems (MDS).
 The company has been issued 46 U.S. patents and 9 foreign patents to date with additional filings approved or pending.